On the Impossibility of Convergence of Mixed Strategies with No Regret Learning: Main results

 Nevertheless, we can make partial progress on proving Conjecture~\ref{con:lastiteratedivergence}.
 First, we note that the proof of the ``warm-up'' Theorem~\ref{thm:warmup} can be modified to show that player $1$ would oscillate in the idealized case where player $2$ has already converged to his NE even when the mean-based strategies are non-monotonic (Proposition~\ref{prop:warmup_ext} in Appendix~\ref{sec:fixedconvergent}).
-Second, while we know that the realizations $\{\bm{J_t}\}_{t \geq 1}$ cannot be mutually independent, they are still likely to be ``minimally stochastic" across rounds in a certain sense: after all, an independent coin is being tossed on every round to generate the realization of player $2$, $\bm{J_t}$, from his mixed strategy on that round, $\bm{Q_t}$.
+This is a consequence of the mutual independence of the realizations $\{\bm{J_t}\}_{t \geq 1}$ in this case.
+While we know that the realizations $\{\bm{J_t}\}_{t \geq 1}$ cannot be mutually independent in general, they are still likely to be ``minimally stochastic" across rounds in a certain sense: after all, an independent coin is being tossed on every round to generate the realization of player $2$, $\bm{J_t}$, from his mixed strategy on that round, $\bm{Q_t}$.
 Thus, it is reasonable to conjecture that the PMF of $\bm{\widehat{Q}_t}$ is sufficiently ``close'' to a sum of independent random variables, which we denote by:

 More precisely, suppose that we could show that the induced distribution on the empirical average of player $2$, i.e. $\bm{\widehat Q_t}$, was similar to the normalized sum of independent random variables, defined above by $\bm{Z_t}'/t$, in the following quantitative sense: \begin{definition} The mean-based strategies $\{f_t\}_{t \geq 1}$ and $\{g_t\}_{t \geq 1}$ would satisfy the \textbf{shaky-hands} property if for any $\gamma > 0$, there exists an $\epsilon > 0$ and a $T > 0$ such that